-And whether you are looking for a great dish to include at your next brunch or a light meatless entree, this Spinach Quiche with Sweet Potato Crust is just the dish you have been looking for.
+Whether you are looking for a great dish to include at your next brunch, a gluten-free quiche, grain-free breakfast, or a light meatless entree, this Sweet Potato Crust Quiche is just the dish you have been looking for.

 How to Make Quiche with Sweet Potato Crust